Frequently Asked Questions

 Contact: vaccines@pdx.edu

 You can check your course registration by logging into your myPSU account.
-(Note: your registration may take up to 24 hours to process after sending your instructor's approval to SALC.)
+(Note: your registration may take up to 3 business days to process after sending your instructor's approval to SALC.)

 Checking Registration via myPSU

-- From the drop down menu next to weekly schedule choose the term you are interested in
+• From the drop down menu next to weekly schedule choose the appropriate term

-Once you are registered for your course, you will be added to the Canvas class, however you may not see the content right away.
-Instructors generally do not release their course content until the first week of the term.
+Instructors typically do not publish their course content onto Canvas until the first week of the term.
 (Please be patient, as each instructor does it differently.)
-Wait until the first week of classes, and if you are still not seeing the course content, let the instructor know.
+If you are still not seeing the course content during the first week of the term, let the instructor know.

 Learn more about Canvas.